ricardojoserf/SAMDump/README.md

 ![img4](https://raw.githubusercontent.com/ricardojoserf/ricardojoserf.github.io/master/images/samdump/Screenshot_4.png)

+The filename contains the IP address and the date, so you can send the files from different systems, automating the process.

 <br>

 ## Script to decode the files

-*xor-decoder.py* is a Python script to decode XOR-encoded SAM and SYSTEM files:
+*xor-decoder.py* is a Python script to decode XOR-encoded SAM and SYSTEM files locally:

 ```
 python xor-decoder.py [OPTIONS]